DevExpress-Examples/deprecated-reporting-document-viewer-report-designer-asp-net-core-with-react/Readme.md

-# How to Use the ASP.NET Core Back-end to Integrate the Document Viewer and Report Designer in JavaScript with React Library
+# How to Use the ASP.NET Core Back-End to Integrate the Document Viewer and Report Designer in JavaScript with React Library

 This example consists of two parts: